 - design, development and manufacturing;

+- pre-clinical and clinical testing;

 - testing, labeling and storage;

-- product safety;
+- · product safety;

-- marketing, sales and distribution;
+- · marketing, sales and distribution;

-- premarket clearance or approval;
+- premarket clearance, authorization, or approval;

 - recordkeeping procedures;

 - advertising and promotions;

 - recalls and field corrective actions;

-- post-market surveillance, including reporting of deaths or serious injuries and malfunctions that, if they were to recur, could lead to death or serious injury; and
+- · post-market surveillance, including reporting of deaths or serious injuries and malfunctions that, if they were to recur, could lead to death or serious injury; and

 - product export.

-We are subject to ongoing FDA requirements, including: required submissions of safety and other post-market information; manufacturing facility registration and device listing requirements; compliance with the FDA's medical device current Good Manufacturing Practice regulations, as codified in the Quality System Regulation, or QSR; requirements regarding field corrections and removals of our marketed products; reporting of adverse events and certain product malfunctions to the FDA; and numerous recordkeeping requirements.
+We are subject to ongoing regulatory requirements, including: required submissions of safety and other post-market information; manufacturing facility registration and device listing requirements; compliance with medical device current Good Manufacturing Practice regulations, as codified in the QSR; requirements regarding field corrections and removals of our marketed products; reporting of adverse events and certain product malfunctions to regulatory bodies; and numerous recordkeeping requirements.
 If we or any of our collaborators or suppliers fail to comply with applicable regulatory requirements, a regulatory agency may take action against us, including any of the following sanctions:

-- untitled letters, warning letters, fines, injunctions, consent decrees and civil penalties; - customer notifications or orders for the repair or replacement of our products or refunds; - recall, detention or seizure of our products; - operating restrictions or partial suspension or total shutdown of production; - refusing or delaying requests for 510(k) clearances or PMA approvals of new products or modified products; - withdrawing 510(k) clearances or PMA approvals that have already been granted; or - refusing to grant export approval for our products.
+- untitled letters, warning letters, fines, injunctions, consent decrees and civil penalties; - customer notifications or orders for the repair or replacement of our products or refunds; - recall, detention or seizure of our products; - operating restrictions or partial suspension or total shutdown of production; - refusing or delaying requests for regulatory approvals of new products or modified products; - · withdrawing regulatory submissions that have already been granted; or - · refusing to grant export approval for our products.

-We cannot predict the likelihood, nature, or extent of government regulation that may arise from future legislation, administrative, or executive action, either in the United States or abroad.
-For example, the results of the 2020 election may impact our business and industry.
-Namely, the Trump administration took several executive actions, including the issuance of a number of Executive Orders, that could impose significant burdens on, or otherwise materially delay, the FDA's ability to engage in routine regulatory and oversight activities, such as implementing statutes through rulemaking, issuance of guidance, and review and approval of marketing applications.
-It is difficult to predict whether or how these requirements will be implemented and whether or how they will be rescinded or replaced under the Biden administration.
-The policies and priorities of a new administration are unknown and could materially impact the regulation of our products.
+We cannot predict the likelihood, nature, or extent of government regulation that may arise from future legislation, administrative, or executive action, either in the U.S. or abroad.
+For example, the Biden administration has taken and will continue to take executive actions, some of which could impact us and our business.
+The implementation of new policies and priorities by the Biden administration are unknown and could materially impact the regulation of our products.
 If executive actions impose constraints on the FDA's ability to engage in oversight and implementation activities in the normal course, our business may be negatively impacted.